meharfaizan/Subtitlemuxer/README.md

-# 🚧 Unmaintained Repository 🚧
-This repo is now old and unmaintained, if you wish to work on it please fork it!
+# This repo is now old and unmaintained, if you wish to work on it please fork it!

 # Sub-Muxer
 Telegram bot to mux subtitle with video.